-Here’s how to write a resume when you haven’t worked in years:
+Here’s how you write a resume when you haven’t worked in years:

 - Make your resume skills-focused.
 The best way to do this is by using a functional resume format, which frames your experience in terms of your relevant skills, rather than each job you’ve had and when you had it.

-- Include volunteer work you did during your period of unemployment.
+- Include courses you took or volunteer work you did during your period of unemployment.

 - Emphasize your education by adding more detail to your resume education section.

-- Add any certifications you got while unemployed.
+- Add any training or certifications you got while unemployed.

 - Pair your resume with a convincing cover letter that explains your situation.